vertigobr/vkpr-docs/docs/intro.md

 vkpr whoami install --default
 ```

-Now you can test this sample application with a simple `curl` command ():
+Now you can test this sample application with a simple `curl` command:

 ```shell
 curl whoami.localhost:8000